-Of supplies, aside from beds and bedding, ranges and kitchen utensils, there was almost nothing, all we had was the very simple so-called "crisis expansion" outfit that came with the tents. . . .
-So the resourceful corps built out of biscuit tins, tubs, sinks, and distills . . . out of empty barrels, a sterilizing plant, while refrigerators were improvised from gunny sacking stretched on frames and kept wet by dripping water.
-11 in the Burgundy region, and about 180 miles from Argonne on the Western Front.
+Of supplies, aside from beds and bedding, ranges and kitchen utensils, there was almost nothing, all we had was the very simple socalled "crisis expansion" outfit that came with the tents....
+So the resourceful corps built out of biscuit tins, tubs, sinks, and distills ... out of empty barrels, a sterilizing plant, while refrigerators were improvised from gunny sacking stretched on

+Base Hospitals No. 26 and No. 49 were both located in Allerey, France.
+The village of Allerey, with a population of about four hundred, was approximately 150 miles southeast of Paris in the Burgundy region, and about 180 miles from Argonne on the Western Front.
 The army categorized the location as "intermediate," a safe distance from changing battle lines.
 It is not clear when the Nebraska group learned of its destination, and Captain Rowe, mindful of the censors deleting any reference to it in his letter, only hinted at the location.
 "We are in one of those wide villages that Caesar mentions in one of his commentaries," Rowe wrote.
-"On clear days we can see a range of mountains. . . ."
+"On clear days we can see a range of mountains."12